patronasxdxd/CTFS/docs/platypus.md

 ## Vulnerability
+Business Logic Flaw

 ## Analysis

-The `emergencyWithdraw` function in the `MasterPlatypus` contract allows a user to withdraw their LP tokens from a given pool without caring about rewards.
+The `emergencyWithdraw` function in the `MasterPlatypus` contract allows a user to withdraw their LP tokens from a given pool without claiming any accrued rewards.

 ```solidity
      function emergencyWithdraw(uint256 _pid) public nonReentrant {